-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares Home Medical Equipment (HME), Orthotics, Prosthetics And Supplies Sales tax for covered itemsFoot orthotics and therapeutic shoes; calendar year limit: None No charge No cost shares Hospice Care Lifetime limit for terminal illness: 6 months Lifetime limit for non-terminal illness: none Inpatient stay limit: None Home visits: Unlimited Respite care: 120 hours per a 3 month period Inpatient facility care Home and respite care Prescription drugs billed by the No charge No cost shares No cost shares No cost shares hospice No charge HospitalInpatient CareProfessionalFacility No charge No charge No cost shares No cost shares Outpatient Care Professional No charge No cost shares Facility No charge No cost shares Infusion Therapy No charge No cost shares Mastectomy and Breast Reconstruction Office and clinic visits No charge No cost shares Surgery and other professional services No charge No cost shares Inpatient facility care No charge No cost shares Maternity Care Care during pregnancy, childbirth and after the baby is born.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares.
+Home Medical Equipment (HME), Orthotics, Prosthetics And Supplies Sales tax for covered itemsFoot orthotics and therapeutic shoes; calendar year limit: None No charge No cost shares Hospice Care Lifetime limit for terminal illness: 6 months Lifetime limit for non-terminal illness: none Inpatient stay limit: None Home visits: Unlimited Respite care: 120 hours per a 3 month period Inpatient facility care Home and respite care No charge No charge No cost shares No cost shares Prescription drugs billed by the hospice No charge No cost shares Hospital Inpatient Care Professional No charge No cost shares Facility No charge No cost shares Outpatient Care Professional No charge No cost shares Facility No charge No cost shares Infusion Therapy No charge No cost shares Mastectomy and Breast Reconstruction Office and clinic visits No charge No cost shares Surgery and other professional services No charge No cost shares Inpatient facility care No charge No cost shares Maternity Care Care during pregnancy, childbirth and after the baby is born.
 See the Preventive Care benefit for routine exams and tests during pregnancy.
-Professional care No charge No cost shares Inpatient hospital care No charge No cost shares Birthing centers and short-stay hospitals No charge No cost shares Abortion No charge No cost shares Medical Foods includes phenylketonuria (PKU) No charge No cost shares 4 Your Choice (Non-Grandfathered)
+Professional care No charge No cost shares Inpatient hospital care No charge No cost shares Birthing centers and short-stay hospitals No charge No cost shares Abortion No charge No cost shares

-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares Medical Transportation Travel and lodging are covered up to the IRS limitations.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares.
+Medical Foods includes phenylketonuria (PKU) No charge No cost shares Medical Transportation Travel and lodging are covered up to the IRS limitations.
 Prior approval required.
 For transplants: limit per transplant: \$2,000 No charge No cost shares For cellular immunotherapy and gene therapy: \$7,500 per episode of care No charge No cost shares Special criteria are required for travel benefits to be provided.
 See the benefit for coverage details.
 Mental Health Care Professional services, such as office or inpatient visits and outpatient facility care.
 No charge No cost shares Inpatient and residential facility care.
 No charge No cost shares Neurodevelopmental (Habilitation) Therapy See the Mental Health Care benefit for therapies for mental conditions such as autism.
-Outpatient care calendar year visit limit: 30 visits combined with Spinal Manipulations.
-Unlimited for Speech and Occupational TherapyMassage therapy limited to 4 visits per calendar year, innetwork only.
-Office and clinic visits No charge No cost shares Other outpatient services No charge No cost shares Inpatient care calendar year day limit: None Facility care No charge No cost shares Professional care No charge No cost shares Newborn Care Inpatient care No charge No cost shares Office and clinic visits No charge No cost shares Other outpatient services No charge No cost shares
+Outpatient care calendar year visit limit: 30 visits Combined with Spinal Manipulations .
+Unlimited for Speech and Occupational Therapy.
+Massage therapy limited to 4 visits per calendar year, in-network only .
+Office and clinic visits No charge No cost shares Other outpatient services No charge No cost shares Inpatient care calendar year day limit: None Facility care Professional care No charge No cost shares Professional care No charge No cost shares Newborn Care No shares No cost charas Inpatient care Office and clinic visits No charge No cost shares No cost shares Office and clinic visits Other outpatient services No charge No cost shares No cost shares Other outpatient services No charge INO COSE SHALES